Conservative conference: Get off your Pelotons and back to work, says Oliver Dowden

 - Published

-"People need to get off their Pelotons and back to their desks", Conservative Party Chairman Oliver Dowden has said.
+"People need to get off their Pelotons and back to their desks," Conservative Party Chairman Oliver Dowden has said.

 The ex-culture secretary said civil servants working from home should "lead by example" by returning to the office.